UF-Carpentry/website/_pages/code-of-conduct.md

 classes: wide
 ---

 The UF Carpentries Club exists to foster a community for inclusive learning and teaching of informatics skills.
 Thus, we are committed to creating a welcoming, supportive, safe, and harassment-free environment for everyone, regardless of background or identity.
-This code of conduct helps us in this objective.
+This code of conduct helps us in achieving this objective.

 This document supplements the Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html), which also applies to our workshops.